Stevenic/botbuilder-toybox/docs/memories.md

 - Ability to automatically forget things at the fragment level.
 - Intelligent pre-loading of the bots scopes.
 It watches the scopes used for a given activity type and automatically learns which scopes it should pre-load in parallel for a given activity.
 - Data binding of fragments to the bots components.
 You can grant a 3rd party components access to just the information they need to function.
-If you're using TypeScript these bindings acan even be strongly typed.
+If you're using TypeScript these bindings can even be strongly typed.
 - Read-only fragment bindings.
 Many components only need the ability to read something from the bots memory so read-only bindings let you pass the component a tamper resistant copy of the fragments value.

 Features coming soon: